-Galgodiyana is an island off Matara lying less than 200 meters off land, and about 500 meters off the popular Polhengoda beach.
+Galgodiyana is an rocky island off Matara lying less than 200 meters off land, and about 500 meters off the popular Polhengoda beach.
+The island is uninhabited and covers approx 290 sq. meters (1 acre) of land.

 History of the ruins of this island goes back to about 120 years and an interesting story lies about the building of the Buddhist place of worship.
 The mains artifacts on this jungle island is a ruined stupa made to Thai architecture and a mysterious stone arch.